 Achieving Comfortable Arm and Hand Position in Close Embrace

-In close embrace, the man's left elbow and the woman's right elbow are bent at approximately 75 degrees, allowing their hands to meet at shoulder height.
-The natural position of their hands has the palms facing their own body centers, with thumbs on top and little fingers on the bottom.
-However, this positioning prevents their hands from clasping properly - they need to face each other to interlock.
-Initially, both partners may adjust their hand positions to accommodate one another, but during dancing, men often unconsciously revert to facing their palms inward, causing the woman's hand to twist outward uncomfortably.
+In close embrace, the man’s left elbow and the woman’s right elbow should be bent at approximately 75 degrees, allowing their hands to meet at shoulder height.
+Naturally, their palms face their own body centers, with the thumbs on top and the little fingers underneath.
+However, this orientation prevents the hands from clasping properly—they need to face each other to interlock.
+Initially, both partners may adjust their hand positions to accommodate one another, but men often unconsciously revert to turning their palms inward during the dance, causing the woman’s hand to twist uncomfortably outward.

-To prevent this issue, the man has to keep his palm facing the woman instead of toward his body center.
-He can also extend his left arm outward to the left rather than keeping it raised directly in front of his left shoulder - this naturally orients his palm toward the woman.
-Alternatively, the partners can avoid clasping hands altogether.
-The woman can instead rest her four fingers lightly between his thumb and index finger, or place the lower part of her palm on his upturned palm, or let him hold the back of her hand.
+To prevent this, the man must consciously keep his palm facing the woman rather than his own center.
+He can also extend his left arm outward rather than keeping it raised in front of his shoulder—this naturally orients his palm toward the woman.
+Alternatively, the partners may avoid clasping hands altogether.
+The woman can instead place the lower part of her palm on his upturned palm or let him hold the back of her hand.
 This eliminates any twisting or discomfort in her right hand.

-The man should lead with his torso rather than relying on his arms and hands.
-He must keep his arms and hands completely relaxed to avoid unconsciously using them to guide movements.
+The man should lead with his torso, keeping his arms and hands completely relaxed to avoid unconsciously using them to direct movements.
 If the woman feels that her hand is being held too tightly, she should signal the man to adjust his grip rather than waiting until the dance is over to mention it.
-It’s normal for both partners to have some habits that the other finds uncomfortable.
-Communication is essential, and both partners should work together to adapt and accommodate each other during the dance.
+Since we all have habits that may be uncomfortable for others, communication is essential.
+Both partners must work together to adapt and accommodate each other throughout the dance.

 Labels: